 pinhead square-In practice, this misnomer most often applies to match-head squares.
 Pinhead squares are just visible to the naked eye.
+This stage is about 21 days prior to the square blooming.

 plant bugs-Small, active, dark brown bugs with piercing-sucking mouthparts.
 Their immatures are bright green.
 The mouthparts make tiny needle-like holes in small squares, causing darkening and abortion.
 At high population levels, terminal feeding may result in unusual upper growth (crazy cotton) and loss of apical dominance; late in the season, high levels of plant bugs can also damage larger squares, blooms, and small bolls.
-In the Southeast, the primarly pest species is the tarnished plant bug, Lygus lineolaris.
+In the Southeast, the primary pest species is the tarnished plant bug, Lygus lineolaris.